Just For Fun

 Piano player, singer, and composer nicknamed 'Fats' who composed 'Honeysuckle Rose' and 'Ain't Misbehavin'

-Musician known as the 'King of Jazz,' in 1924 conducted a New York concert called an 'experiment in modern music,' the first performance of Gershwin's 'A Rhapsody in Blue' and Herb
+Musician known as the 'King of Jazz,' in 1924 conducted a New York concert called an 'experiment in modern music,' the first performance of Gershwin's 'A Rhapsody in Blue'

 You haven't played this game yet.